jimshowalter/architecture-enforcer/README.md

 Different subpackages can be assigned to different components.
 For example, com.foo.utils.math could be assigned to a Math component, com.foo.utils.strings could be assigned to a Strings component, and com.foo.utils could be assigned to a Utils component.

-Individual source files cannot be split out from packages and assigned to different components.
-The finest granularity is the individual package name.
-But this can be easily remedied by simply moving files to new subpackages.
+Individual classes cannot be split out from packages and assigned to different components.
+The finest granularity is the fully-qualified package name.
+But this can be easily remedied by simply moving classes to new subpackages.

+Nested classes are rolled up to the outermost enclosing class.

-All source files must wind up in a component, or the tool fails with an error (the target state must be completely specified).
+All classes must wind up in a component, or the tool fails with an error (the target state must be completely specified).

 Layers, domains, and packages referred to by a component must exist, or the tool fails with an error.